 John has had an extensive publishing and broadcasting career while also engaging in many community activities.
-He joined the UMC board in 2014 after serving for six years on its communications committee, and was UMC’s board chair and president from 2015 through 2019.
+He joined the UMC board in 2014 after serving for six years on its communications committee, and was UMC’s board chair from 2015 through 2019, then stepping off the board to become UMC’s President in late 2020.
 He lives in Rockport Village, where he also serves on the Town Planning Board.

 Rebecca is a lifelong resident of the Midcoast and joins UMC after having worked as the Retail Manager at the Samoset Resort/Ocean Properties for more than 26 years.
 She oversees all our administrative functions, including grant applications, and most likely is the friendly voice you hear should you call (207-236-2299) or inquire via email (Admin@UnitedMidcoastCharities.org).

 Eileen began her career in social services, then shifted to the creative field, working with local, national and global advertising and catalog clients upon moving to Rockport 25 years ago.
 Before joining UMC, she had been back in social services for five years.

 Jim grew up in Albany, NY.
 After medical school, he served in U.S. Navy for nine years while training in Ear, Nose and Throat.
 He practiced in Lynchburg, VA for 35 years and retired to Rockland four years ago with his wife, Judy.
 They have spent summers in Maine on Echo Lake for many years.

 Jay graduated from Camden High School and, after graduating aviation technical school and time spent with the U.S. Army, completed a 35-year career in commercial aviation with Trans World Airlines.
 Since returning home, he volunteers locally and works on various boards and committees for the Town of Lincolnville.